sotakan/RPi-Incubator/README.md

 # RPi-Incubator

+## I am not responsible for anything!
+Use these schematics at your own risk!

-This branch only controls the temperature!
+### This branch only controls the temperature!

 Incubator controlled with a RaspberryPi